10 Things to Do in Rome in Spring

 - Address: Via di Valle Murcia, 6/ Clivo dei Publicii, 3

-- Opening: generally, the rose garden opens its doors during the spring blooming at the end of April.
+- Opening: the rose garden usually opens its doors during the spring blooming at the end of April.

 - Price: 5 € on weekdays and 7 € on holidays.
 Disabled persons, children up to 14 years old and seniors over 65 are free.

-You will pass by all the emblematic buildings, but at a good pace!
-The race starts at the Roman Forum and continues to St. Peter's Basilica, Piazza Navona, the Trevi Fountain and the steps of the Spanish Steps, ending at the Colosseum.
-However, if you don't feel strong enough to survive the 42 kilometers, you can join the four-kilometer fun run .
+You will pass by all the emblematic buildings, of course, at a good pace!
+The race starts at the Roman Forum and continues to St. Peter's Basilica, Piazza Navona, the Trevi Fountain and the Spanish Steps, ending at the Colosseum.
+However, if you don't find yourself with the strength to survive the 42 kilometers, you can join the four-kilometer fun run .
 Suitable for everyone!

-7. Escape the heat at the night of the museums
+7. Flee the heat on the night of the museums

 However, Rome has cool (and air-conditioned) alternatives to tour the museums and archaeological areas at night in spring and to escape the sweltering heat, especially in the summer season.
 Here is a practical guide to Rome in summer.